 Fig. S4.
-Evolution of segregation variance with standing variation generated from mutation-distribution, rather than burn-in.
-We generated standing variation from the raw mutation distribution, such that mutations in the standing variation have identical properties to those arising de novo.
+Evolution of segregation variance with standing variation generated from the mutation-distribution, rather than burn-in.
+We generated standing variation from the raw mutation distribution, such that mutations in the standing variation have identical properties to those arising de novo (i.e., before selection).
 The dashed line is the smooth from simulations where the standing variation was generated from a burn-in using the same data as from Fig. 3A in the main text.
-Segregation variance is equivalent for simulations initiated with and without standing variation for large angles, indicating that populations fix alternative mutations from standing variation. d = 1, initial frequency of mutations was 10 %.
+Segregation variance is equivalent for simulations initiated with and without standing variation from the mutation-distribution for large angles, indicating that populations fix alternative mutations from standing variation, and that the properties of these mutations are similar. d = 1, initial frequency of mutations was 10 %.